This is in my opinion the World's Best Ever Carrot Cake Recipe! I have never made or tasted one that I preferred over this one. Your turn to try!

 If you are looking for a new and different carrot cake recipe, I dare you to try this one.
 Even my husband, who usually doesn't like carrot cake at all, loves this version.
 The largest tier of our wedding cake was this carrot cake and the first to be all gone.

 You can pair this carrot cake with your favorite cream cheese icing.
-I prefer to use Rose Levy Beranbaum’s White Chocolate Cream Cheese Frosting with this cake.
-The recipe in the link yields a huge amount.
-For a 9×13 sheet cake convert it to 3-3.5 cups, for a filled and frosted layer cake to 4-5 cups.
+I prefer to use Rose Levy Beranbaum's White Chocolate Cream Cheese Frosting with this cake.
+For a 9x13 sheet cake convert it to 3-3.5 cups, for a filled and frosted layer cake to 4-5 cups.

 - 2 cups flour

 - 1 teaspoon vanilla